ShlomyYosef/Runners/README.md

 ### Introduction
 The 100 metres, or 100-metre dash, is a sprint race in track and field competitions.
 The shortest common outdoor running distance, it is one of the most popular and prestigious events in the sport of athletics.
-In our project collected more the 1000 runners seniors and young, Analzyed their data in order to understand if we can predict this.
+In our project we collected more the 1000 runners seniors and young, Analyzed their data in order to understand if we can predict this.

 #### Can we predict if a runner record yet to come?
 Did he reached his top of his game ?